 General Description Possible Points Score 5.
-Program Description Response has a clear description of how the project meets the community need for housing (or expansion if applicable) = 1 (Question 2a and 3a) Response has a clear description of the target population that will be served = 1 (8 possible points) Response has a clear description of a plan to address the housing and support service needs of the participants = 1 (Each checked Response has clear proposed outcomes, and the proposed outcomes seem reasonable = 1 applicable box = 1 Response includes a description of planned and established partnerships = 1 point) Response is clear in describing why CoC support is necessary for the project = 1 Proposed Project Expansions will need to Response clearly describes the plan to reach full project capacity in a timely manner = 1 fully demonstrate need (Question 3) Response clearly describes how project will target and prioritize people with higher needs and who are most vulnerable = 1 6.
-Estimated Schedule Applicant provided a complete timeline showing when the project implementation milestones will occur, and they seem reasonable = 3 (Question 2d) Applicant provided a timeline showing when project implementation milestones will occur, but is missing 1 or 2 milestones or some of the (3 possible points) milestones seem unrealistic = 2 7.
-Housing First Model Implementation timeline is unclear or project has some feasibility concerns = 0 Description of how the project will incorporate a Housing First model (Question 2e) of housing assistance that prioritizes rapid placement and stabilization in permanent housing that does not have service participation (3 possible points) requirements or preconditions is thorough and leaves no unanswered questions = 3 points Description is adequate but leaves some unanswered questions = 1 point Explanation is unclear or does not align with a Housing First design = 0 points
+Program Description Response has a clear description of how the project meets the community need for housing (or expansion if applicable) = 1 (Question 2a and 3a) Response has a clear description of the target population that will be served = 1 Response has a clear description of a plan to address the housing and support (8 possible points) service needs of the participants = 1 Response has clear proposed outcomes, and the proposed outcomes seem (Each checked reasonable = 1 applicable box = 1 Response includes a description of planned and established partnerships = 1 point) Response is clear in describing why CoC support is necessary for the project = 1 Proposed Project Response clearly describes the plan to reach full project capacity in a timely Expansions will need to manner = 1 fully demonstrate need Response clearly describes how project will target and prioritize people with (Question 3) higher needs and who are most vulnerable = 1 6.
+Estimated Schedule Applicant provided a complete timeline showing when the project implementation milestones will occur, and they seem reasonable = 3 (Questien 2d) Applicant provided a timeline showing when project implementation (Question 2d) milestones will occur, but is missing 1 or 2 milestones or some of the (3 possible points) milestones seem unrealistic = 2 Implementation timeline is unclear or project has some feasibility concerns = 0 7.
+Housing First Model Description of how the project will incorporate a Housing First model of housing assistance that prioritizes rapid placement and stabilization (Question 2e) in permanent housing that does not have service participation (3 possible points) requirements or preconditions is thorough and leaves no unanswered questions = 3 points Description is adequate but leaves some unanswered questions = 1 point Explanation is unclear or does not align with a Housing First design = 0 points